moby/moby/docs/man/Dockerfile.5.md

  whitespace.
  The ADD instruction copies new files, directories or remote file URLs to the filesystem of the container at path <dest>.
- Mutliple <src> resources may be specified but if they are files or directories then they must be relative to the source directory that is being built (the context of the build).
+ Multiple <src> resources may be specified but if they are files or directories then they must be relative to the source directory that is being built (the context of the build).
 The <dest> is the absolute path, or path relative to `WORKDIR`, into which the source is copied inside the target container.